Red Bull - BORA - hansgrohe's Tour the France squad on a training ride

 9 min readUpdated on

-In an age of marginal gains, we're all striving for that extra one per cent.
-While actual riding is still the best way to boost your overall cycling fitness and finesse those key skills, cyclists are increasingly now turning to the gym to help improve their performance.
+In an age of marginal gains, many of us are seeking that extra one per cent.
+While actual riding remains the most effective way to enhance overall cycling fitness and refine key skills, gym-based exercises are becoming an increasingly popular complement to cycling training.

 Lunges are a great exercise for cyclists who want to improve their on-bike strength.
 Simple and straightforward, lunges work every muscle in the lower body, targeting the hips, quads and hamstrings.
 The humble lunge is perfect for those wanting to workout at home.